 Develop a Clear Goal and Vision

-Your business needs to develop clear offshoring goals and visions.
+Your offshore outsourcing business needs to develop clear offshoring goals and visions.
 Create a solid plan.
 Document all details — what business unit you will offshore, potential savings, investment, offshore location, roles, and the hiring process.

-If your goal is to save at least 30% of your total business operations, include the specific steps to achieve it, indicate the accountable personnel and possible timeline.
+If your goal is to save at least 30% of your total business operations, include the specific steps to achieve it, and indicate the accountable personnel and possible timeline.
 Create a recovery plan in case the main options don’t work.

 You should also look at the bigger picture of your offshoring goals, such as expanding your market, team, and business.